exercism/v3/languages/csharp/exercises/concept/classes/.meta/design.md

 ## Concepts

-This Concepts Exercise's Concepts are:

 - `classes`: know what classes are; know what encapsulation is; know what fields are; know how to create an object; know how to update state through methods; know about the `void` type.

 ## Prequisites

-This Concept Exercise's prerequisites Concepts are:

 - `basics`: know how to define a basic class with basic methods.
 - `strings`: know how to do basic string interpolation.